jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

       (ii) a supply of goods, made before 1 October 1986, that would have been charged with tax at the rate of 0% pursuant to section 11 if the supply of those goods had taken place on 1 October 1986; and
   (c) sections 142 to 145, 149, 150, and 406 of the Customs and Excise Act 2018:
     provided that this paragraph shall not apply to any registered person in respect of goods imported for the purpose of carrying on that person's taxable activity if the person is entitled to make an input tax deduction under section 20(3) in respect of the goods; and
-  (d) section 147 of the Customs and Excise Act 2018, where—
-    (i) the specifications of the imported goods are not in accordance with the specifications of the goods ordered, or the imported goods are faulty; and
-    (ii) the recipient is either not a registered person, or is a registered person but is not entitled to make an input tax deduction under section 20(3) in respect of the imported goods; and
+  (d) section 147 of the Customs and Excise Act 2018, where a person imports goods and the person is either not a registered person or the person is a registered person but not entitled to make an input tax deduction under section 20(3) in respect of the imported goods, if—
-    (iii) the person who imported the goods exports the goods— (A) in the case of goods with the wrong specifications, within 2 months after their importation, or such longer period not exceeding 12 months after their importation as may be approved by the Customs; or
+    (i) the imported goods or substantially the same goods are exported by the person within 12 months of the goods’ importation:
+    (ii) the imported goods or substantially the same goods are exported by the person as a return under a written warranty or a written returns policy in effect at the time of the export; and
-      (B) in the case of faulty goods, within 12 months after their importation; and (e) reference numbers 40, 45, 70, 75, 80, 81, and 82 of Part 2 of the Tariff (as defined in section 2(1) of the Tariff Act 1988) if—
+  (e) reference numbers 40, 45, 70, 75, 80, 81, and 82 of Part 2 of the Tariff (as defined in section 2(1) of the Tariff Act 1988) if—
     (i) the goods are entitled to be entered under any of these reference numbers; or (ii) the goods are entitled to be entered duty free under Part 1 of the Tariff (as so defined), but would have been entitled to be entered under any of these reference numbers if the goods had been dutiable under Part 1 of the Tariff (as so defined).